veracity/veracity-documentation/sections/vap/admin-tab/overview.md

 To do administrator tasks in Veracity Adapter for Power BI (VAP), [sign in to your VAP service](../reading-reports/overview.md), and select the **Admin button**.
 Note that your [user role](../user-roles.md) might not give you access to all the tasks.

-If you are a SystemAdministrator, you can see the full list of tasks:
+If you are a SystemAdministrator, in the left sidebar, you can see the full list of tasks:
-* Add - Add a resource.
-You can add a file, web app, entity, user or batch add users.
+* Create - Create a resource.
+You can add a file, web app, report, entity, user or batch add users.
 * Home - Go to your Home page.
 * [Resources](resource.md) - In the **File** subtab, upload and delete files.
 Supported formats are PBIX, PDF, PNG, JPEG, GIF,JSON.
 In the **Web App** subtab, [manage web applications](manage-webs.md).
 * [Reports](manage-reports.md) - Select reports and connect them to files or web applications and set properties.